California is a powerhouse of music festival culture, offering a wide range of world-renowned events that span every genre, vibe, and region.

 Top 10 California Music Festivals: Quick Table

 The table below highlights the top 10 music festivals in California, showcasing their locations, dates, genre focuses, and what makes each one unique.
-This quick guide is designed to help you easily compare and choose the perfect festival for your music taste and travel plans.
+This quick guide is designed to help you easily compare and choose the perfect festival for your musical tastes and travel plans.
 From the iconic Coachella to the scenic BottleRock, there’s a festival for everyone in the Golden State.

 Festival Name | Location | Dates | Genre Focus |